econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 It is not astonishing to discover that many people hold beliefs that differ from those of experts, especially on subjects whose mastery requires considerable domain-specific education, like the returns and risk of stock investments.
 Indeed, the existence of a large industry offering financial advice is _prima facie_ evidence that many people are not confident that they understand everything necessary to make good financial financial choices on their own.

-%% MNW: That's correct, but it means that your estimation exercise strange logic.
+%% MNW: That's correct, but it means that your estimation exercise has strange logic.
 People know that they don't know how to make good decisions, so they ask experts for advice on what to do.
-Then economists observe what they do, and try to infer preferences and an "internal model" from actions *that might have been based on financial advisers' input.
+Then economists observe what they do, and try to infer preferences and an "internal model" from actions *that might have been based* on financial advisers' input.
 And then we turn around and *tell the financial advisers* what models to use based on that inference.
 It's circular.

 Financial advice, however, is fraught with potential conflicts of interest.
 That is one reason that justifying such advice with an explicit and transparent modeling framework is so attractive.